carboneio/carbone-sdk-rust/README.md

 # Carbone-sdk-rust

-Carbone-sdk-rust is a Library that supplies functionalities to communicate with the [Carbone API](https://carbone.io/api-reference.html).
+Use the Carbone Rust SDK to communicate with the [Carbone API](https://carbone.io/api-reference.html) to generate documents.

-# State of development

-This Library is in the early stage of active development and doesn't reach the status of a stable release.
-Therefore it can not be used in a production environment.

 # Process to render a new report